11 of the best snorkelling sites in Queensland

-So don a snorkel, snap on your fins and prepare to get up close and personal with some of the State’s spectacular marine life at 11 of Queensland’s top snorkelling sites.
+Find your snorkel, dust off your fins and prepare to get up close and personal with some of the World’s most treasured underwater creatures at 11 of the best snorkelling sites in Queensland.

-The southern tip of the Great Barrier Reef is easily accessible from south-east Queensland (it’s only a one-hour flight from Brisbane) and has plenty of options for on-reef stays.
+The southern tip of the Great Barrier Reef is only a one-hour flight from Brisbane and has plenty of options for on-reef stays.

 Lady Elliot Island, a coral cay in a Green Zone (no take) section of the marine park offers magnificent snorkelling, with underwater gardens beginning as soon as you step off the beach.
-A calm lagoon perfect for less experienced snorkellers on the eastern side of the island features plenty of coral outcrops, turtles, starfish, sea urchins and smaller reef fish.
+A calm lagoon perfect for the little fin wearers (a.k.a the kids) on the eastern side of the island features plenty of coral outcrops, turtles, starfish, sea urchins and smaller reef fish.

 There are two self-guided snorkel trails on “Maggie”, a popular day trip for locals and tourists being just 25 minutes by ferry from Townsville.
 Perfect for snorkellers who want to understand what they’re seeing, the trails are marked out by white surface and subsurface floats.

 Nelly Bay is the easiest for beginners, starting 100 metres off the beach.
-Information cards guide the snorkeller through gardens of lettuce, cauliflower, boulder and staghorn corals teeming with colourful clownfish and a few giant clams.
+Information cards guide the snorkeller through sections of lettuce, cauliflower, boulder and staghorn corals (not a lot of creativity goes into coral names – they look like their names) teeming with colourful clownfish and a few giant clams.
 The Geoffrey Bay snorkel trail offers the added thrill of viewing the remains of a shipwreck, the SS Moltke, and part of a World War II fighter plane.

 5. Lady Musgrave Island | Southern Great Barrier Reef